tinvukhac/learned-spatial-join/README.md

 4. Make sure that the training/testing data files are in correct format (refer to existing files).
 5. Train your own models.

+### Contact us
+If you have any questions, please feel free to contact us: tvu032 at ucr dot edu